MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 }
 {% endhighlight %}

 That's all of the setup you need to do to get working!
-Now we need to know how to get useful data from the SDK.
+Now we need to know how to get useful data from the trace.

+Please note I'll be using `CppBI` as an alias to `Microsoft::Cpp::BuildInsights` so code sections require as little horizontal scrolling as possible.

 ### IAnalyzer